 Another move ahead of you.
 This time it is North York, in Toronto, Ontario.
 We suppose congratulations are in order.
 Each move is different in one sense, but also the same in the other.
 Things that make all the moves the same are the stress and the expected difficulties you can encounter.
 The number of months you need to dedicate to planning the move and the amount of money you need to spend.
 On the other hand, people move for various reasons, so in that sense, moves are quite different.
-One thing is common for all moves, and that is having a good and reliable moving company like Number 1 Movers.
+One thing is common for all moves, and that is having a good and reliable moving company like Number 1 Van Lines.
 Working with pros is really a game-changer.
 We will focus in this article on the things that come after you actually relocate.
 We will talk about things to do in North York, once you move and settle down.

 Exploring the things to do in North York even before the arrival